AmpersandTarski/AmpersandTarski.github.io/README.md

 The workflow can then be triggered by a different workflow with the following code:

 ```
-# Workflow which triggers the workflow in DocuGen on changes to "Docs"
+# Workflow which triggers the workflow in AmpersandTarski.github.io on changes to "Docs"
 name: Trigger Documentation Update

 on: